sano-jin/lambda-gt-playground/README.md

 # Lambda-GT Playground

-A online evaluator and a visualiser of the Lambda GT language.
+An online evaluator and a visualiser of the Lambda GT language.

 Try this at [TODO](https://example.com).